 i-DAT is interested in receiving PhD proposals that include an element of research or work placement with Fulldome UK or IBM Smarter Planet.
 Please see below under ‘Partners’ for further details.For further information about i-DAT, please contact Professor Mike Phillips: firstname.lastname@example.org

-Music postgraduate students at Plymouth University enjoy a well-resourced creative environment underpinned by research of international significance conducted by the Interdisciplinary Centre for Computer Music Research (ICCMR) and the annual Peninsula Arts Contemporary Music Festival.
+Music postgraduate students at University of Plymouth enjoy a well-resourced creative environment underpinned by research of international significance conducted by the Interdisciplinary Centre for Computer Music Research (ICCMR) and the annual Peninsula Arts Contemporary Music Festival.
 ICCMR is renowned for developing musical research informed by science and new technologies.
 Our students have the opportunity to harness their musical practice through collaborative and interdisciplinary projects with theatre, dance and cognitive sciences.
 ICCMR is based at The House, a purpose-built Performance Arts Centre that opened in 2014, and is affiliated to the Centre for Research in the Humanities, Music and Performing Arts (HuMPA) and the Cognition Institute.
 The impact of the research developed with our postgraduate students has been reported in Nature, BBC World Service, BBC Radio 3, The Gramophone, New Scientist, CNN, Scientific American, TV Globo, France Music and Polskie Radio to cite but a few.

 Internships and residencies for 3D3 students based in ICCMR are currently available at NOTAM (Oslo) and the National Institute for Music Research (Berlin).
 Please see below under ‘Partners’ for further details.For further information about ICCMR, please contact Professor Eduardo Miranda: email@example.com